It Could Always Be Worse

 Anger is anger.
 Fear is fear.
 Sadness is sadness.
 Suffering is suffering.

-There are no reasons for cataloging these degrees of grief.
+There is no reason to catalog these degrees of grief.

 It could always be worse.